 - Search for obvious rust spots.
 Especially the bumpers, wheel arches, rocker panels and bottom sill of the doors should be inspected.

-While this car made a good first impression, it went worse the closer I looked at it.
+While this car made a good first impression, it unfortunately went worse, the closer I looked at it.

-The paint is shiny and seem to have been done by an expert (no orange skin and no dust), but it seems they did not remove any parts at all when painting the car.
-It seems they just masked everything and gave the car a new paint, which just looks terrible.
+The paint is shiny and seem to have been done by a professional, but it seems they did not spend much time preparing the car for the paint.
+It seems they did not remove any parts when painting the car, and instead just masked everything.
+What a shame.

-If your Skyline has a body kit installed, try to get a glimpse at the metal underneath.
+If the Skyline has a body kit installed, try to get a glimpse at the metal of the rocker panels underneath.
 Look at the place where the front fenders are installed.

 - Check the conditions of the brake and fuel tubes.